We have achieved Healthy Schools Status; an important part of this is the encouragement of healthy eating at Ladybridge.

 Snacks from home

-It is important that pupils stay hydrated throughout the day, as this, we feel, helps them to concentrate, stay alert and focused.
+It is important that pupils stay hydrated throughout the day, as this helps them to concentrate, stay alert and focused.
 Children are encouraged to bring a bottle of water to school, which they can access at any time.

-KS1 Parents - Universal Infant Free School Meals - The government is funding (subject to change according to Government policy) school meals for children in Reception, Year 1 and Year 2.
+KS1 Parents - Universal Infant Free School Meals - The government provides funding (subject to change according to Government policy) for school meals for children in Reception, Year 1 and Year 2.
 Therefore, there is currently no charge for meals in KS1.
+When pupils move into Year 3, they will need to start paying for their school meal unless they are entitled to a statutory free meal, see information below.

 School Meals for Pupils with an Allergy/Intolerance

 If your child is allergic to certain foods, they can still enjoy school lunches.
-To arrange school lunches for a child with an allergy, a letter is required a from a suitable medical practitioner as confirmation of the allergy.
+To arrange school lunches for a child with an allergy, a 'Therapeutic Diet Request' form must be completed and then endorsed by a suitable medical practitioner as confirmation of the allergy.

 Free School Meals